Errol Le Cain: Biography

-In 1965 he joined the animation studio of Richard Williams, and in 1968 his first children's book was published.
+In 1965, he joined the animation studio of Richard Williams, and in 1968 his first children's book was published.
 The following year he became a freelance illustrator and set designer for television.
-He married Dean Alison Thomson in 1976, after some time in Herne Bay the couple eventually settled in a suburb of Bristol with their two children.
-A committed Buddhist dating from his time in India, Errol le Cain died after a long illness on 3 January 1989, aged 47.
+He married Dean Alison Thomson in 1976; after some time in Herne Bay the couple eventually settled in a suburb of Bristol with their two children.
+Errol Le Cain died after a long illness on 3 January 1989, aged 47.
+He was a committed Buddhist dating from his time in India.

 Animation and TV work

+In the late 1950s, Le Cain joined an ensemble of amateur animators known as the Grasshopper Group, of which members included Oscar-winning animator Bob Godfrey, Canadian animator Gerald Potterton and British film historian Kevin Brownlow.
+While in the group, he directed and animated Victoria's Rocking Horse (1962), The Knight and the Fool (1963) and The Cage (1965), the first of which was the most celebrated of Amateur Cine World's Ten Best of 1962 and described by then secretary of the BFI, Stanley Reed as "extremely elegant."